How to Clean a Sand Filter

 If the pressure rises to between 16 and 20 psi, the time has come to clean the filter.
 If your sand filter only has an inlet pressure gauge, the filter should be backwashed when the pressure rises by 8 to 10 psi.

 Still, you may find that you want to clean it before it reaches these pressure levels.
 Sometimes, your sand filter can become dirty causing your water to be somewhat cloudy.
 When this happens and you can’t seem to get the cloudiness under control, your sand filter could be the guilty party.

 What Can Clog a Sand Filter

-Typically what you will find in a sand filter that has been running for some time are contaminates such as leaves, dirt, and algae.
-However, there can be other types of contaminates that will clog your sand filter.
+Typically what you will find in a sand filter that has been running for some time are contaminants such as leaves, dirt, and algae.
+However, there can be other types of contaminants that will clog your sand filter.